There is a story that often does the rounds of motivational seminars:

 The wise man comes back with five substantial volumes.

 The wise man comes back with one volume.
-Still too long!
-Then he shortens it to a chapter.
-Still too long!
+It’s still too long!
+Then he shortens it into one chapter.
+But it’s still too long.
 Then he brings just two pages.
-Still too long!
+But even now, it’s still too long.

 Finally, he returns with one sentence written across the middle of one sheet of paper: